Linaro/lava/doc/v2/installing_on_debian.rst

  $ sudo a2enmod proxy
  $ sudo a2enmod proxy_http
  $ sudo a2ensite lava-server.conf
- $ sudo service apache2 restart
+ $ sudo systemctl restart apache2.service

 Edits to the ``/etc/apache2/sites-available/lava-server.conf`` file will not be overwritten by package upgrades unless the admin explicitly